joostouwerling/netcomputing/project/technical_analysis.md

 * Players send data over UDP sockets to a data server
 * Coaches can request information / heatmaps using a webservice
-* Webservices request data from the data server.
-On request, the data server launches workers who do the actual work (i.e. generating heatmaps, calculating statistics, etc)
+* Webservices request data from the data server using a queue.

 ![Sketch of the structure](sketch_structure.jpg)